 Work this year has included updating of the two consoles and the refurbishment of the 1,459 pipe Solo Organ; including complete renovation of chests, valves, magnets, pallets, link wires, internal power motors, and cleaning and remedial repairs to the pipe-work and reversal of the shutters for better tonal egress into the Central Space.
 This year’s long Summer vac saw the cleaning of the 1,215 pipes of the Choir Organ, which now pretty much completes the work on the North-side.

-Thanks to Mr. Ogston’s generosity, completion of the project is now assured, and 2019 will see the restoration of the Bombarde 10 rank Grand Chorus Mixture – 610 pipes, the Solo Hohl Flutes 16ft, 8ft, 4ft; complete restoration and cleaning of the eight soundboards of the Great Organ, and finally, the Tuba Magna.
+Thanks to Mr Ogston’s generosity, completion of the project is now assured, and 2019 will see the restoration of the Bombarde 10 rank Grand Chorus Mixture – 610 pipes, the Solo Hohl Flutes 16ft, 8ft, 4ft; complete restoration and cleaning of the eight soundboards of the Great Organ, and finally, the Tuba Magna.
 After this, all which remains are a few isolated ranks around the organ not on slider soundboards.

-Earlier this year we had the wonderful news of a legacy, primarily to be used for provision of the long-promised ECHO organ, which had always been the hope of one of the final acts of the Appeal, completing, as it does, the original scheme for the Cathedral’s Grand Organ.
+Earlier this year we had the wonderful news of a legacy, primarily to be used for the provision of the long-promised ECHO organ, which had always been the hope of one of the final acts of the Appeal, completing, as it does, the original scheme for the Cathedral’s Grand Organ.

-The division will be housed in the Eastern-most bay of the South-East Triforium, just above the Sanctuary will not only provide a distant ‘echo’ effect, but also, an accompanimental division for the choir when singing in the Sanctuary area.
+The division will be housed in the Eastern-most bay of the South-East Triforium, just above the Sanctuary will not only provide a distant ‘echo’ effect but also, an accompaniment division for the choir when singing in the Sanctuary area.
 The pipes are held by David Wells and are from the same Willis III organ from St. James Waterfoot which was used to provide the Central Organ some years ago.
 They are contemporaneous with those of the Grand Organ and probably made at the same time by the same workforce.
 That David Wells should acquire this pipe-work is was almost too coincidental a thing to be an accident, it almost seems that we were meant to have them, and thus enabled to complete the scheme, which would take the organ to 220 stops and 11,000 pipes -staving off any further challenges….

-In terms of the original specification, this just leaves the West Organ, proposed for the Nave Bridge, which is probably now out of the question, for a whole host of reasons, though, those who come later may well have other ideas ….and Goss Custard & Henry III’s amazing vision may finally be realised.
+In terms of the original specification, this just leaves the West Organ, proposed for the Nave Bridge, which is probably now out of the question, for a whole host of reasons, though, those who come later may well have other ideas …and Goss Custard & Henry III’s amazing vision may finally be realised.